valhalla/valhalla-docs/explorer/tutorial.md

   ```
   The underscore in front of `_bus12` is a Tangram best practice to indicate that the name is a user-generated variable, compared to syntax required by Tangram.
   _Tip: Be careful to follow the proper indentation levels as you paste; there are vertical guidelines to help you.
 You can also select multiple lines and press the Tab key to indent them all at once._
 2. Scroll the YAML to the end.
-Within the `layers` block, after the `_isochrone` block, paste this text to define how to style the bus route line.
+Within the `layers` block, after the `_bart` block, paste this text to define how to style the bus route line.
 ```yaml
   _bus12:
     data: